-To win the competition, she used a tea towel and wrapped it around the dough she used when making no-knead water-rising twists.
-The first bake-off contest wasn’t just a small occurrence, Eleanor Roosevelt gave out the award in New York.
+She used a tea towel to win the competition and wrapped it around the dough she used when making no-knead water-rising twists.
+The first bake-off contest wasn’t just a small occurrence; Eleanor Roosevelt gave out the award in New York.

-The annual contest occurred every single year until 1976 and then it switched to every two years.
+The annual contest occurred every year until 1976, then switched to every two years.
 In 2014, Virginia Beth Royals won $1 million for her peanutty pie crust clusters recipe.

 3. The Pillsbury Doughboy

 An advertising agency in 1965 created the actual Pillsbury Doughboy character, and it has stuck around ever since.
-The advertising agency was also involved in creating the jingle that initially went along with the Pillsbury Doughboy.
+The advertising agency also created the jingle that initially went along with the Pillsbury Doughboy.
 “I’m Poppin’ Fresh, the Pillsbury Doughboy!”